Tarleton State hosts UT Arlington following Thornton's 29-point game

 Stephenville, Texas; Saturday, 3 p.m.
 EST

-BOTTOM LINE: UT Arlington takes on Tarleton State after Aspen Thornton scored 29 points in UT Arlington’s 82-69 loss to the Grand Canyon Antelopes.
+BOTTOM LINE: UT Arlington visits Tarleton State after Aspen Thornton scored 29 points in UT Arlington’s 82-69 loss to the Grand Canyon Antelopes.

 The Texans have gone 11-2 at home.
-Tarleton State ranks second in the WAC in team defense, giving up 58.5 points while holding opponents to 38.6% shooting.
+Tarleton State is 1-2 in games decided by less than 4 points.

-The Mavericks are 9-3 in WAC play.
-UT Arlington is 5-8 against opponents over .500.
+The Mavericks have gone 9-3 against WAC opponents.
+UT Arlington is the WAC leader with 34.9 rebounds per game led by Avery Brittingham averaging 9.0.

-Tarleton State averages 64.6 points per game, 2.8 fewer points than the 67.4 UT Arlington gives up.
-UT Arlington averages 4.3 made 3-pointers per game this season, 0.8 fewer makes per game than Tarleton State allows.
+Tarleton State is shooting 41.2% from the field this season, 0.7 percentage points higher than the 40.5% UT Arlington allows to opponents.
+UT Arlington averages 14.9 more points per game (73.4) than Tarleton State allows to opponents (58.5).

-The Texans and Mavericks meet Saturday for the first time in conference play this season.
+The Texans and Mavericks face off Saturday for the first time in conference play this season.

 TOP PERFORMERS: Arieona Rosborough is averaging 12.3 points and 5.7 rebounds for the Texans.
-Jakoriah Long is averaging 14.8 points and 4.8 rebounds while shooting 49.5% over the past 10 games.
+Jakoriah Long is averaging 14.8 points over the last 10 games.

 LAST 10 GAMES: Texans: 7-3, averaging 70.6 points, 33.2 rebounds, 15.4 assists, 6.9 steals and 3.1 blocks per game while shooting 42.9% from the field.
 Their opponents have averaged 62.2 points per game.